googlemaps/android-places-ktx/README.md

 3. Add a single line to `secure.properties` that looks like `PLACES_API_KEY="YOUR_API_KEY"`, where `YOUR_API_KEY` is the API key you obtained in the first step.
 You can also take a look at the [secure.properties.template](secure.properties.template) as an example.
 4. Build and run

+## Documentation

+You can learn more about all the extensions provided by this library by reading the [reference documents].

 ## Support

 Encounter an issue while using this library?